 Events that occur after the balance sheet date but before the financial statements were issued must be evaluated for recognition or disclosure.
-The effects of subsequent events that provide evidence about conditions that existed after balance sheet date require disclosure accompanying notes.
-Management evaluated the activity of the Commission through June 28, 2013, the date the report was available for issue, and concluded that no subsequent events occurred that would require recognition in financial statements or disclosures in the notes to the financial statements.
+The effects of subsequent events that provide evidence about conditions that existed after balance date require disclosure the sheet in accompanying notes.
+Management evaluated the activity of the Commission through June 30, 2014, the date the report was available for issue, and concluded that no subsequent events have occurred that would require recognition in the financial statements or disclosures in the notes to the financial statements.